 Provides instruction on marketing and branding strategies and the design of packaging products.
 Studies packaging structural implications and substrates as well as design and production for 3D packaging such as folding cartons, flexible bags, labels and shrink sleeves.
 Covers barcoding and postal preparation and standards; works with supplied CAD structures.
 Emphasizes the creative visual design of 3D packaging and prototype creation; focuses on the file production through manufacturing requirements of the packaging industry.

-Prerequisite: GRA 112 with grade of C or better.
+Prerequisite: GRA 112 and GRA 120 with grades of C or better.